miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

 #### Adding a Run Manually

-*   A Run is related to Projects via the pooled Samples placed on its partitions and is tracked by a unique **alias**.
+*   A Run is related to Projects via the pooled Samples placed on its lanes and is tracked by a unique **alias**.
 *   An ID and name will be auto-generated for the Run upon saving.
 *   Select a Platform Type.
 *   Select a Sequencer Reference
     *   Once a Sequencer Reference has been selected, you will be able to select and populate the Container(s).
-Please follow the information in the Partition Containers section above.
+Please follow the information in the Sequencing Containers section above.
 *   A Run alias, which should be the run name specified by the sequencer system, and usually relates to a run folder of the same name on the underlying filesystem of use.
 *   A Run description, giving a brief overview of what the Run represents.
 *   The Run path, which should be the run folder exposed by the sequencer itself or an intermediary storage filesystem or cluster.